 The Ridge Grappler in this size weighs 20 lbs and is offered in an E and F Load with a load index of 125, which is uncommon for a Hybrid tire.
 This makes the Ridge Grappler perfect for large pickup truck applications!

 The Nitto Ridge Grappler comes in right around $1500 for a set.

 See more Nitto Ridge Grappler photos in our gallery!

 The Atturo Trail Blade XT is one of the least aggressive looking tires in this lineup.
 It appears more narrow due to the sidewall design having angled shoulder blocks.
-The tread pattern has smaller center blocks which helps with wear and the lifespan of the tire, while the outside blocks are more aggressive and can help you get through the mud or snow.
+The tread pattern has smaller center blocks that help with wear and the lifespan of the Trail Blade XT, while the outside blocks are more aggressive and can help you get through the mud or snow.

 The sidewall is aggressive and there is quite a bit of extra rubber on the side, which is great for protection against any harsh conditions.